tiangolo/sandbox/docs/en/docs/tutorial/first-steps.md

 Now let's confirm it works.

 Now with deploy status, including errors.
+Test with an actual error.

 Copy that to a file `main.py`.